williamw520/williamw520.github.io/_posts/2025-07-13-zig-interface-revisited.md

 ***Achieving polymorphism via dynamic dispatch in Zig***

-Unlike many languages that offer `interface` or `virtual` constructs, **Zig has no built-in notion of interfaces**.
+Unlike many languages that offer `interface` or `virtual` constructs, Zig has no built-in notion of interfaces.
 This reflects Zig’s commitment to simplicity and performance.
-But that doesn't mean polymorphism is off the table.
+That doesn't mean polymorphism is off the table.
-Zig has the tools to build interface-like behavior, making dynamic dispatch possible.
+In fact Zig has the tools to build interface-like behavior, making dynamic dispatch possible.

 ## Polymorphism in Zig: The Options

 Let's backtrack a bit.
-There are several ways to achieve polymorphism in Zig, depending on the use case:
+There are ways to achieve polymorphism in Zig, depending on the use case:

-* **Generics and `comptime` dispatch** - for static polymorphism based on types and functions.
+* **Generics and comptime dispatch** - for static polymorphism based on types and functions.
 * **Tagged unions** - for closed sets of known types, enabling sum-type polymorphism.
 * **VTable interfaces** - for dynamic dispatch across heterogeneous implementations.

-A common motivation for interfaces is to allow **uniform typing**, e.g. storing multiple implementations in an array or map.
-Both **tagged unions** and **vtable-based interfaces** support this.
+A common motivation for interfaces is to allow uniform typing, e.g. storing multiple implementations in an array or map.
+Both tagged unions and vtable-based interfaces support this.

-In this post we'll focus on **vtable interfaces**.
+In this post we'll focus on vtable interfaces.

-There're a number of approaches to make vtable interface in Zig.
-As the language evolves, new possibilities open up.
+There're a number of approaches developed over time to make vtable interface possible in Zig.
 After a deep dive into the language, I have settled on one pattern.
 With some finetuning, this pattern can provide a clean, flexible, and reusable approach, with little to no impact on implementation types.

 ## Goals of This Interface Pattern